Dynamic Asset Allocation with Expected Shortfall via Quantum Annealing: Experimental Setup and Results

 As discussed in Section~\ref{sec:quantum-annealer}, D-Wave quantum annealers require the problems to be minor embedded to the Chimera or Pegasus topology.
 For small problems this means there may be multiple valid embeddings and in this section we will measure how different embeddings can make an impact on the solution quality.

-We compute 4 different embeddings that use different subgraphs from both Chimera and Pegasus topology and sample the same QUBO - first iteration of Algorithm~\ref{alg:asset} on the ETFs from December, 19 to May, 20 - 10 times with 10,000 samples each.
-We then pick the best solutions in terms of QUBO energy from all 10 sample sets for each embedding and obtain their average and minimum values.
-Table~\ref{tab:embed-comp} represents the results as ratios against the ground energy computed by simulated annealing for better readability.
+We compute four different embeddings that use different sets of physical qubits from both 2000Q and Advantage processors.
+Otherwise, the embedding graphs are the same, and hence they use the same number of qubits and chain lengths.
+We sample the same QUBO---first iteration of Algorithm~\ref{ag:1} on the ETFs from December 2019 to May 2020---10 times with 10,000 samples each.
+We then pick the best solutions in terms of QUBO objective value from all 10 sample sets for each embedding and obtain their average and minimum values.
+Tables~\ref{tab:embed-comp-2000q} and \ref{tab:embed-comp-adv} report the results as ratios against the best objective values computed by simulated annealing for better readability.
+Since the objective values are negative, we compute ratios of the magnitudes instead.

-We can see that the impact that different embeddings make is statistically insignificant.
-However, it is clear that Pegasus processors have higher energy ratios than Chimera ones, which we will address next.
+We can see from Tables~\ref{tab:embed-comp-2000q} and \ref{tab:embed-comp-adv} that the impact that different embeddings make is statistically insignificant.
+However, it is clear that the Advantage processors have higher ratios than the 2000Q processors, which we will address next.